talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

 # **getLoyaltyBalances**
 > LoyaltyBalancesWithTiers getLoyaltyBalances(loyaltyProgramId, integrationId, endDate, subledgerId, includeTiers, includeProjectedTier)

-Get customer&#39;s loyalty points
+Get customer&#39;s loyalty balances

 Retrieve loyalty ledger balances for the given Integration ID in the specified loyalty program.
-You can filter balances by date and subledger ID.  **Note**: If no filtering options are applied, you retrieve all loyalty balances on the current date for the given integration ID.
+You can filter balances by date and subledger ID, and include tier-related information in the response.  **Note**: If no filtering options are applied, you retrieve all loyalty balances on the current date for the given integration ID.
 Loyalty balances are calculated when Talon.One receives your request using the points stored in our database, so retrieving a large number of balances at once can impact performance.
 For more information, see: - [Managing card-based loyalty program data](https://docs.talon.one/docs/product/loyalty-programs/card-based/managing-loyalty-cards) - [Managing profile-based loyalty program data](https://docs.talon.one/docs/product/loyalty-programs/profile-based/managing-pb-lp-data)

 ### Example
 ```java